-A Youth Envoy acts as a link or liaison between your congregation or your congregation’s Youth Group and the work of the Unitarian Universalist United Nations Office (UU-UNO).
-In other words, you report the work your congregation is doing pertaining to the United Nations and the Millennium Development Goals to our Office.
-If your congregation doesn’t do work in association with UU United Nations Office, you advocate for it.
-You also tell your congregation what the UU-UNO is doing, gather supporting friends for the Office, and encourage attendance at our annual Intergenerational Spring Seminar.
-You will work with your congregation’s Adult Envoy to ensure intergenerational collaboration, and if your congregation lacks an Adult Envoy, you will recruit one.
+A Youth Envoy acts as a link or liaison between your congregation or your congregation’s Youth Group and the work of the Unitarian Universalist Office at the United Nations (UU@UN).
+Youth Envoys report to the UU@UN about the work their congregations are doing pertaining to the United Nations and the Sustainable Development Goals.
+If a congregation does not already do work in association with UU Office at the UN, Youth Envoys work with their youth group and congregational leadership to advocate for international engagement through the United Nations.
+Other jobs that Youth Envoys are involved with include telling the congregation what the UU@UN is doing, gathering Supporters for the Office, and encouraging attendance at our annual Intergenerational Spring Seminar.
+Usually, Youth Envoys work with the congregation’s Adult Envoy(s) to ensure intergenerational collaboration.

 Are there any other qualifications?
 To be a Youth Envoy, you must be active in a Unitarian Universalist Congregation, and preferably in a Youth Group.